Tositumomab and Iodine I 131 Tositumomab

 Respiratory: Rhinitis (10%), pneumonia (6%)

 <1% (Limited to important or life-threatening): Anaphylaxis, angioedema, bacteremia, bronchitis, dehydration, flu-like symptoms, herpes virus infection, laryngismus, neuropathy (axonal), pleural effusion, septicemia, serum sickness, skin infection

 Concerns related to adverse effects:

 • Bone marrow suppression: [US Boxed Warning]: Severe and prolonged cytopenias, including neutropenia and thrombocytopenia, are common; do not administer in patients with >25% lymphoma marrow involvement, platelet count <100,000/mm3, or neutrophil count <1,500/mm3.
-Hematologic toxicity is reported to be the most common adverse effect with 27% patients requiring supportive care; cytopenias may be prolonged and severe.
+Hematologic toxicity is reported to be the most common adverse effect, with 27% patients requiring supportive care; cytopenias may be prolonged and severe.
 The time to nadir is 4 to 7 weeks; duration of myelosuppression is ~30 days.

 • Hypersensitivity/anaphylactoid reactions: [US Boxed Warning]: Serious hypersensitivity reactions (including anaphylaxis) have been reported; permanently discontinue for severe reaction; medications for the treatment of reactions should be readily available in the event of severe reactions.
 Signs and symptoms of severe allergic reactions include fever, rigors/chills, sweating, hypotension, dyspnea, bronchospasm, or nausea; may occur during or within 48 hours of infusion.
 Premedicate with acetaminophen and diphenhydramine prior to both the dosimetric and therapeutic doses.

 • Hypothyroidism: Treatment may lead to hypothyroidism; patients should receive thyroid-blocking medications beginning at least 24 hours prior to the dosimetric dose and continued for 2 weeks after the therapeutic dose.
 The median time to development of hypothyroidism was 16 months (range: up to 90 months).
 Evaluate thyroid-stimulating hormone and for signs and symptoms of hypothyroidism at baseline and annually thereafter.

 • Infusion reactions: Patients should be premedicated to prevent infusion-related reactions; interrupt infusion and/or decrease infusion rate for infusion-related reactions.

 • Secondary malignancies: Myelodysplastic syndrome and acute leukemia have been reported; median time to development was 31 months.
 Nonhematologic malignancies, including skin cancer and solid tumors, have also been reported following use.

 • Renal impairment: Safety has not been established in patients with renal impairment.
 Excretion is primarily renal; impaired renal function may increase exposure; clearance of radiolabeled iodine is decreased in patients with renal impairment or genitourinary obstruction.

-• Elderly: The duration of severe hematologic toxicity may be prolonged in the elderly.
+• Elderly: The duration of severe hematologic toxicity may be prolonged in elderly patients.